nordic-institute/X-Road/doc/Sidecar/kubernetes_security_server_sidecar_user_guide.md

 **Amazon CloudWatch** monitors the Amazon Web Services (AWS) resources and the applications that run on AWS in real time.
 CloudWatch can be used to collect and track metrics, which are variables that can be uses to measure resources and applications.
 For more information about CloudWatch check the [Amazon CloudWatch documentation](https://docs.aws.amazon.com/cloudwatch/index.html).

-**CloudWatch container insights** is a tool available for AWS EKS that can be used to collect, aggregate, and summarize metrics and logs from containerized applications and microservices.
+**CloudWatch container insights** is a tool available for Amazon EKS that can be used to collect, aggregate, and summarize metrics and logs from containerized applications and microservices.
 See [Setting up Container Insights on Amazon EKS and Kubernetes](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy-container-insights-EKS.html) for more details.

 **Azure Monitor** is a monitoring solution for cloud and on-premises environments.
 See [AKS documentation](https://learn.microsoft.com/en-us/azure/aks/monitor-aks) for details on integration with Azure Monitor.